 The next part of the sheet compares the model estimates of the numbers of individuals tested for HIV with estimates of the actual numbers of HIV tests performed in the public and private sectors of South Africa.
 The corresponding graph is in the 'HCT calibration' sheet.
-This is the only calibration output that can be meaningfully compared with routine data at both the national and provincial levels.

 Finally, the model estimates of HIV prevalence in each 5-year age group are compared with the results of the HSRC household surveys.
 The corresponding graphs are in the 'HSRC calibration' sheet.